 Mafs wants you to be able to understand it, so you can be self-sufficient and fix a crash at two in the morning or satisfy your desire for speed or a feature.
-This empowerment is priceless for those with skin in the game.
+This empowerment is priceless as software literacy rises and leaner teams dominate.